-Nokia Om Windows Phone reportedly given the axe by VerizonAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Om Windows Phone reportedly given the axe by VerizonAlex Wagner - Editorial Director of News and Content

 To date, the only Windows Phone that has launched on Verizon is the HTC Trophy.
 According to a report from The Verge, though, that almost changed earlier this year.
 The site claims that Verizon was going to introduce a Nokia-made Windows Phone 7.5 device codenamed "Om" back in January.
 However, the Om is said to have gotten the axe from Verizon due to Windows Phone's lack of support for Big Red's LTE network.
 It's also said that the Lumia 900, which plays nice with AT&T's LTE network, may have also added to Verizon's decision.